harrisonturton/xdp-rs/README.md

 Experimental library for using `AF_XDP` sockets in Rust.

-## Libraries
+## Crates

 * `/crates/xdp` main library for using `AF_XDP` sockets
 * `/crates/xdp-sys` generated bindings for the XDP kernel headers
 * `/crates/bpf` safe wrappers over `libbpf-sys` (generated libbpf bindings)

-## Requirements
+## Dependencies

-This mainly depends on `libbpf`, and notably does *not* depend on `libxdp`.
-It is built with Bazel but inherits some libraries from the system, due to `libbpf` depending on `libelf` and `libz`.
-However, the `libbpf-sys` is configured to link these statically, so these files are only required at build time:
+Depends on `libbpf` and notably does *not* depend on `libxdp`.

+`libbpf` is statically linked into the binary, but requires `libelf` and `libz` to be available at build time.
+The `WORKSPACE` file imports these as local repositories, which isn't very hermetic, but it works.

+Specifically, it links against these specific objects:

 * `/usr/lib/x86_64-linux-gnu/libbpf.{a,so}`
 * `/usr/lib/x86_64-linux-gnu/libz.{a,so}`